zuckung/endless-sky-plugins/README.md

 <br>

 Disables all spaceport repeatable missions.
 These missions annoy me.
-Removes the 8 dialog repeatables and the 8 defend planet missions.<br>
+Removes the 8 dialog repeatables, the 8 defend planet missions and the 4 republic catastrophe repeatables.<br>

 <br>